If you build it, they will come.

 Consider the following important elements when building your landing pages:

 - Branded design: Your landing page is a snapshot of your company and what you offer.
 Keep design elements strictly on-brand and consistent with your company’s overall brand identity.
-If you already have a business logo, include it on your site.
-If you don’t yet have one and simply have a business name, be sure to include the name using a normal font (and add the logo later).
+If you already have a company logo, include it on your site.
+If you don’t yet have one and have a business name, be sure to include the name using a normal font (and add the logo later).

 - Crisp copy: Make your copy clear and concise.
 Include a clear call to action (CTA), punchy headlines, and maintain brevity whenever possible.

 - Imagery: Pay close attention to the images you pair on your landing page.
-Research shows, three days after hearing information, only 10% remembered the details, however, if paired with a relevant image, 65% of the information can be recalled three days later.
+Research shows, three days after hearing information, only 10% remembered the details.
+However, if paired with a relevant image, 65% of the information can be recalled three days later.

 - Use of Color: The use of color influences how a visitor experiences your brand on your landing page.
 According to a study examining the effect of color on sales, 92.6% of people surveyed said that color was the most important factor when purchasing products.”